siri-n-shetty/pesufy/content/docs/branches/cse.md

 | Elective - III | 4 |
 | Elective - IV | 4 |
 | Capstone Project Phase-1 | 2 |

+## Points to Remember

+* Electives change for every batch.
+So, the electives list will be added after the list for the 2026 batch is released.
+* You can take up Special Topics (2 credits) in your third and fourth semester.
+* Make sure you study the prescribed textbooks for these courses, as slides won't be sufficient to get good grades in exams anymore.